 A direction indication in the mouth.
 It indicates the direction away from the middle of the jaw.

-A department of dentistry involves diagnosis, prevention and treatment of dental pulp (where the nerves and blood vessels inside the tooth).
+A department of dentistry involving diagnosis, prevention, and treatment of the dental pulp (where the nerves and blood vessels are inside the tooth).

 The process of the tooth appearing in the mouth.

-A restoration places on a tooth to restore its function and appearance.
+A restoration placed on a tooth to restore its function and appearance.

-A thread/tape goes in between teeth for cleaning.
+A thread/tape that goes in between teeth for cleaning.

-A compound of fluorine (an element) which be put in different forms such as water, gels, rinses to strengthen up teeth.
+A compound of fluorine (an element) which be put in different forms such as water, gels, and rinses to strengthen teeth.